apache/spark/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 Common Database Operations with PostgresOperator
 ------------------------------------------------

-To use the postgres operator to carry out SQL request, two parameters are required: ``sql`` and ``postgres_conn_id``.
+To use the PostgresOperator to carry out SQL request, two parameters are required: ``sql`` and ``postgres_conn_id``.
-These two parameters are eventually fed to the postgres hook object that interacts directly with the postgres database.
+These two parameters are eventually fed to the PostgresHook object that interacts directly with the Postgres database.

 Creating a Postgres database table
 ----------------------------------